rhazes/rhazes.github.io/_work/think.md

 ![mirada-traffic][img00]
 _photo credit Mirada Studios_

-My piece, 'Traffic', was a chapter in 5 chapter data narrative (including finance, air quality, solar energy  and water ) about New Yorkers.
+My piece, 'Traffic', was a chapter in a 5 chapter data narrative (including finance, air quality, solar energy  and water ) about New Yorkers.
 The Traffic chapter tells the story of NY traffic in 2 parts.
 Part 1 is an agent-based animation.
 The agents in the animation are intelligently programmed with varying aggressive driving behaviors that eventually results in grid locked traffic.
 Part 2 utilizes real time traffic data from the intersection of Broadway and Lincoln afternoons to visualize the traffic.
 The traffic is rendered as a knot that dynamically changes its 'knottiness' to reflect the current level of traffic and the traffic levels over the prior 24 hours.

 You can watch the production video [here](http://mirada.com/stories/ibm).